Total Pageviews

 Now when i asked the locals in Naples about the Amalfi Coast they all agreed that it is a beautiful location but everyone also mentioned Sorrento

-This area was first Greek then a Roman colony followed by the Goths, Longobards & Byzantines
+This area was first Greek then a Roman colony followed by the Goths, Longobards plus Byzantines

-Because of its mild climate many emperors (Claudius &Tiberius for example) plus rich patricians chose Sorrento as their summer residence (so because of this) they had roads & villas built, which is evident as we walk the streets here
+Because of its mild climate many emperors (Claudius and Tiberius for example) with other rich patricians chose Sorrento as their summer residence (so because of this) they had roads and villas built, which is evident as we walk the streets here

-KeyTip; So i listened & took the Metro at around 5 Euro from Naples (1 hour 20 minutes)
+So i did some research and took the Metro at around 5 Euro from Naples (1 hour 20 minutes)

 There is also a ferry that is faster but much more expensive if your traveling in a group ( 40 Euros PP )

-Finally they have walking tours listed at $50+ Euros PP, this is not needed as just continue to read this blog for information then spend an afternoon walking yourself
+Finally they have walking tours listed at $50+ Euros PP, this is not needed as the area is very walkable

 Vallone dei Mulini (Valley of the Mills)

-Was at one time an operational flour mill until the 1940s when it was closed & abandoned
+Was at one time an operational flour mill until the 1940s when it was closed and abandoned

-It was built in this location to take advantage of the water supply (that flowed underneath) that was needed to ground all the wheat & finally that operation moved to another location
+It was built in this location to take advantage of the water supply (that flowed underneath) that was needed to ground all the wheat, when finally that operation moved to another location

 So now nature has slowly been reclaiming the area of this deep crevasse that was formed 35,000 years ago during an eruption